DRM Associates provides extensive training in new product development, best practices, QFD, team launch & other topics.

 Leadership Skills for Engineers and Technical Professionals

 This one-day workshop teaches skills needed to lead projects, drive innovation, and influence others in an engineering role or similar technical role.
-Participants learn the differences between leadership and management and how to develop specific leadership skills that are important to ALL engineers and technical professionals.
+Participants learn the differences between leadership and management and how to develop specific leadership skills that are important to all engineers and technical professionals.
 Participants engage in exercises that assess their individual leadership abilities and provide guidance for further skill development.

-Lean Project Management Workshop
+Lean Design Workshop

 Managing Product Development Workshop

-The one- to three-day workshop presents an integrated approach to managing product development covering project management, process management, pipeline management and portfolio management.
+The one- to two-day workshop presents an integrated approach to managing product development covering project management, process management, pipeline management and portfolio management.
 It is intended for process improvement team members, project managers, team leaders, functional managers, and executive management.

 Optimizing Time to Market and Efficiency